Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Concluding remarks

 The main limitation of the presented approaches, including POMDPs, is the increase of computational complexity for very large state and action spaces, such as the ones for a system of multiple components.
 Dynamic Bayesian networks with large state spaces are similarly constrained by the curse of dimensionality.
 To overcome this limitation, we suggest further research efforts toward the development of POMDP-based Deep Reinforcement Learning (DRL) methodologies.
-As demonstrated in \citep{Andriotis2019ManagingLearning}, a multi-agent actor-critic DRL approach is able to identify optimal strategies for multi-component systems with large state, action and observation spaces.
-In principle, DRL can also solve heuristic-based optimization decision-making problems, yet a POMDP based DRL approach can approximate arbitrarily well the actual global optimum.
+As demonstrated in \citep{andriotis2020constraint, Andriotis2019ManagingLearning}, a multi-agent actor-critic DRL approach is able to identify optimal strategies for multi-component systems with large state, action and observation spaces.
+In particular, POMDP-based actor-critic DRL methods approximate the policy and the value function with neural networks, alleviating therefore the curse of dimensionality through the deep networks parametrizations, and the curse of history through the reliance on dynamic programming MDP principles, the full advantages of which may be compromised if heuristic rules are instead considered.